-The days of dining in at restaurants in Lawrenceburg are about to return, but don’t expect to crowd your favorite eatery with all of your family and friends.
+The days of dining in at restaurants in Lawrenceburg have returned, but don’t expect to crowd your favorite eatery with all of your family and friends.

-As of Friday, May 22, restaurants around Kentucky will be allowed to reopen their dining rooms, but at 33 percent of the building’s seating capacity.
+Restaurants around Kentucky are allowed to reopen their dining rooms, but at 50 percent of the building’s seating capacity.
 While many owners are ready to welcome customers back inside, be prepared to get carryout or use the drive through if the restaurant is already at capacity when you get there.
 Outdoor seating is also an alternative at some restaurants.
 A few restaurants have chosen to just stick with carryout or drive through service for now.

 Restaurant owners will all be required to abide by the state’s Healthy at Work guidelines.

 Before you head out to one of your favorite Lawrenceburg restaurants (click here for information about each), here is a look at how they are adapting to the guidelines going into effect on May 22 and how they are preparing to serve their customers:

 - Best Donut – You’ll be able to come inside the building to order, but you will have to wear a mask if you do.
 You can continue to use their drive through window as well.